Google Forum Search Results Show More Information

-Sometimes when you perform a search at Google, you may notice that search results shown from some forums might include additional information, such as how many posts are in a thread, how many authors participated, and when the last post was made, like in the following search snippet:
+Sometimes when you search at Google, forum search results shown may include additional information, such as how many posts are in a thread, how many authors participated, and when the last post happened, like in the following search snippet:

-If you’ve seen those types of results and wondered why Google might include that kind of information, you’re not alone.
+If you’ve seen those forum search results and wondered why Google forum search results might include that kind of information, you’re not alone.
 I’ve been wondering as well.

 Providing Posts to Discussion Threads in Response to a Search Query